JuliaStats/GLM.jl/docs/src/examples.md

  6.83333
 ```

-## Categorical variables/dummy coding
+## Categorical variables

-Categorical variables will be dummy coded if they are marked as categorical in an input DataFrame.
-Alternatively, you can pass an explicit dictionary of contrasts.
+Categorical variables will be dummy coded by default if they are non-numeric or if they are marked as categorical in an input DataFrame.
+Alternatively, you can pass an explicit [contrasts](https://juliastats.github.io/StatsModels.jl/latest/contrasts/) argument if you would like a different contrast coding system or if you are not using DataFrames.

 Using `categorical`: